Panarin, Crawford lead Blackhawks past Blue Jackets 3-1

 The Wild have five games remaining and the Blackhawks have four.

+''Another good team we were facing tonight from the East, so it's nice to have that measuring stick, see where you stand against that conference,'' Kane said.

+The Blackhawks also reached 50 wins for just the second time in 90 seasons and have a shot at their team record for points (112) set in 2009-2010 when they went on to win their first of three Stanley Cups in six years.

 Nick Foligno scored his 25th goal to end an eight-game drought and Sergei Bobrovksy made 21 saves, but the Blue Jackets lost for the second time in two nights.

-Panarin and Hossa put Chicago ahead 2-1 after 20 minutes in a matchup of the teams with the NHL's second- and third-best records.
-The Blackhawks and Crawford played a smart, tidy game to deny the Blue Jackets a chance to gain ground on first-place Washington in the Metropolitan Division.
+The Blue Jackets have just seven goals in their last five games.

+''We didn't get the result, but as I told you before at this time of the year, I just want just to play the right way,'' coach John Tortorella said. ''We played the right way tonight.
+I don't have any complaints about our hockey club.''

 Bobrovsky got his first regulation loss since Feb.
 19 against Nashville.
 He had been 10-0-2 during the run and entered leading the NHL in wins, goals-against average and save percentage.